jacobgardner/visualizer/docs/design/nomenclature.rst

     Tag
         An element of the timeline which specifies a "special" point on timeline.
 A tag can be a turn number, break point, bookmark, etc.

+    Blocking
+        An animation is considered 'blocking' on the timeline if, in unit-mode, by default, it will occur indepedent of all other animations.
+An example of a non-blocking animation might be a unit spawn where the server may spawn N ships at once at the beginning of a turn.
+There is no implied order to these animations (unless there is).